Best decks in Pokemon TCG Pocket

 Some luck with a lot of cheese.

-Pokemon TCG Pocket has already developed a meta that will start gaining much traction as the game progresses.
-The best decks are already being made in the game, so if you want to burn through the offline battles and beat people online, here’s what you need to know.
+The Pokémon TCG Pocket meta is sure to keep transforming as new sets are added.
+Some decks in the game are already taking over, so if you want to burn through the offline battles and beat people online, here’s what you need to know.

 Recommended Videos